-Meal replacement shakes are portion controlled and therefore may be a very important tool for diabetics who aim to lose weight.
+Meal replacement shakes are portion controlled and therefore may be a very important tool for people with diabetes who aim to lose weight.
 Energy balance is also a key factor in weight loss.
 The average meal replacement shake provides around 200 calories of energy; it is not considered a low-calorie food item unless it is used as it should be, as a meal replacement.
 If the energy provided in one shake is not enough to sustain you, consume something solid, like fruits and vegetables, to promote satiety.

 Glycemic control refers to the maintenance of blood sugar levels as close as possible to the normal range -- which is less than 110 mg/dl -- with minimal fluctuation.
-A study published in the September/October 2010 issue of "Diabetes Educator" compared Glucerna Weight Loss Shake, Slim-Fast Shake and Ensure with Fiber Shake and found that even the shake that had the lowest effect on postprandial blood sugar levels, Glucerna, exceeded the American Diabetic Association’s recommended limit in 22 percent of diabetics.
+A study published in the September/October 2010 issue of "Diabetes Educator" compared Glucerna Weight Loss Shake, Slim-Fast Shake and Ensure with Fiber Shake and found that even the shake that had the lowest effect on postprandial blood sugar levels, Glucerna, exceeded the American Diabetes Association's recommended limit in 22 percent of people with diabetes.
 However, in the case of hypoglycemia -- abnormally low blood sugar -- meal replacement shakes with an appropriate amount of carbohydrate are easily absorbed and can help normalize blood sugar levels.

 Choosing a Shake

-Although the Glucerna brand of meal replacement shakes was developed specifically for diabetics, it may or may not be the right choice for you.
+Although the Glucerna brand of meal replacement shakes was developed specifically for people with diabetes, it may or may not be the right choice for you.
 Different people will tolerate different levels of protein, calories, carbohydrates and fiber.
 What works for one person will not work for everyone else.
 It is therefore important to choose the shake that is best suited to your needs.
 If you need assistance determining the best choice for you, consult your physician or a registered dietitian

 - Diabetes Educator: A Head-to-head Comparison of the Postprandial Effects of 3 Meal Replacement Beverages Among People with Type 2 Diabetes